GLOBAL MARKETS-Dollar at 5-week low boosts commodities; stocks gain

 "As we saw with the clearly disappointing jobs report, even some bad news is not enough to shake off the positive feeling that has been driving prices higher," he said.

+The S&P 500 index is less than 1 percent shy of its all-time high touched more than a year ago.

-Europe's broad FTSEurofirst 300 index snapped two days of gains to close down 0.54 percent at 1,352.91.
-A drop in Italian bank UniCredit and Austrian bank Erste knocked financial stocks.
+Europe's broad FTSEurofirst 300 index was down 0.57 percent at 1,352.56.
+A drop in Austrian bank Erste after insurance company Uniqa said late on Tuesday that it would sell around 17.4 million Erste shares, knocked financial stocks.

-Crude oil futures traded above the psychologically important $50 mark for the third consecutive day on supply worries related to sabotage of oil facilities in Nigeria.
+Asian shares edged up, erasing earlier losses, as investors weighed May Chinese imports that beat predictions against worse-than-expected exports.
+The MSCI's broadest index of Asia-Pacific shares outside Japan added 0.32 percent.

-Prices pared gains briefly as glut concerns resurfaced after U.S. data showed a surprise build in gasoline supplies.
+Oil prices rose as relentless sabotage of oil supplies in Nigeria.
+Prices pulled back some on Wednesday after U.S. Energy Information Administration data showed a surprise build in stockpiles, but stayed above $50 a barrel.

 The weaker dollar helped boost copper and gold prices, while aluminium climbed to the highest levels in nearly a month.